numberscope/backscope/doc/server-administration.md

 Python libraries that implement a WSGI.
 We use one called Gunicorn (Green Unicorn).

+We also need to set up a `.env` file in the root directory of that backscope clone.
+This is done much as for a development instance of backscope, as described in the root-level README.md.
+However, the environment variable `APP_ENVIRONMENT` should be set to `production` rather than `development`.

 In the `production.sh` script in the `server` directory of `backscope`, we tell Gunicorn to run `backscope`.
 In `/etc/systemd/system/` there's a symlinked `numberscope.service` file that runs the `production.sh`